 - You start with selecting a subject based on your skill set and interests.
 It is very important to take your time with this step, because what you study at post graduate level will eventually play a major role in determining what you do for a living later in life.
 Make sure you really go for a subject that you enjoy this time, without buckling into familial or societal pressures, because you will have to live with the consequences of whatever decision you make.

 - Once you have truly decided on one or two subjects, the next step is to look for universities all over the world that teach this subject.

-- Then, you must look at their ratings across different criteria such as faculty, student-to-staff ratio, academics, a mix of international crowd, and the likelihood of getting a good job, among other things.
-There are some legit websites that provide good reliability ratings for international universities.
+- Then, you must look at their ratings across different criteria such as faculty, student-to-staff ratio, academics, mix of international crowd, and likelihood of getting a good job, among other things.
+There are some legit websites that provide good reliable ratings for international universities.

 This is the step where you narrow down to 10–15 universities you really like.
 Now, you need to check their eligibility requirements for admission to the course of your choice.